-Proper citation of data sources has both immediate and long term benefits to users and producers of data.
-For data producers, citation provides proper attribution and credit.
-Consistently cited data sets create a bibliographic "trail" much like citation counts that are associated more traditionally with journal articles.
-This tracking allows data producers to demonstrate the impact of their work and helps to establish research data as an important contribution to the scholarly record.
-For users, citation makes it easier to find datasets, encouraging the reuse of data for new research questions.
+Proper citation of data has both immediate and long term benefits for data producers and data consumers.
+For data producers, citation ensures that they receive credit for their work.
+Moreover, consistently cited data creates a bibliographic "trail" much like the citation counts traditionally associated with journal articles.
+This allows data producers to demonstrate the impact of their work.
+For data consumers, citation makes it easier to find datasets for replication, or for exploring new research questions.

 creator(s) or contributor(s)

 title of dataset

 identifier (e.g. Handle, ARK, Digital Object Identifier) or URL of source

 For example citations in different formats, including recommendations for common styles that do not include instructions for data citations, see below.